-Express Trains, The Fastest & Most Comfortable Choice
+1. Express Trains: The Fastest & Most Comfortable Choice To Get From Narita to Tokyo

 Leaving Narita International Airport by train is the preferred choice of many a traveler; with the Keisei Electric Railway and JR East, the airport is served by two train stations.
 Narita International Airport also has two stations, Narita Airport Terminal 1 Station beneath Terminal 1, as well as Narita Airport Terminal 2·3 Station, which can be found beneath Terminal 2.
 If you happen to arrive at Terminal 3, either a 15-minute walk or a 5-minute bus ride will take you to Terminal 2.